 ANTIMICROBIAL SCREENING

-The agar diffusion technique as described by13was used to determine the antimicrobial activity of the plant extract.
-To test antibacterial activity of the stem extract of bombax buonopozense 0.8g of extract was dissolved in DMSO and then varying concentration of the extract (100mg/ml, 50mg/ml, 25mg/ml, 12.5mg/ml, 6.25mg/ml, 3.125mg/ml and 1.562mg/ml) were obtained.
+The agar diffusion technique as described by13was used to determine the antibacterialactivity of the plant extract.
+To test antibacterial activity of the stem extract of Bombax buonopozense 0.8g of extract was dissolved in DMSO and then varying concentration of the extract (100mg/ml, 50mg/ml, 25mg/ml, 12.5mg/ml, 6.25mg/ml, 3.125mg/ml and 1.562mg/ml) were obtained.
 Standard inoculums of 1.5x108 cells which matched, 0.5 McFarland standard was spread on the surface of a sterile Muller Hinton agar plates in duplicates.
-A sterile6mm cork borer was used to make a hole on the Muller Hinton agar plates in which 0.1 ml each of the plant extracts were added.
+A sterile, 6mm cork borer was used to make a hole on the Muller Hinton agar plates in which 0.1 ml each of the plant extracts were added.
 The plates were incubated at 370c for 24hrs.
 The antimicrobial activity was detected by measuring zones of inhibition in millimeters.

 DETERMINATION OF MINIMUM INHIBITORY CONCENTRATION (MIC)

 This was determined using broth dilution method as described by13.
 The minimum inhibitory concentration was defined as the lowest concentration of the compound to inhibit the growth of microorganism.Varying concentrations of the extracts (100mg/ml, 50mg/ml, 25mg/ml, 12.5mg/ml, 6.25mg/ml, 3.125mg/ml and 1.562mg/ml) were prepared.
-0.1ml of standardized test organisms was inoculated into the tubes containing the different concentrations of the extract and controls were equally set up by using solvents and test organisms without extract.
+An amounf of 0.1ml of standardized test organisms was inoculated into the tubes containing the different concentrations of the extract and controls were equally set up by using solvents and test organisms without extract.
 These were incubated for 24hrs at 370c.
 The tube with least concentration of extract without growth after incubation was taken and recorded as the minimum inhibitory concentration.

 DATA ANALYSIS(STATISTICAL ANALYSIS)